Accessible shore experiences

 Booking your accessible shore experience

 You can book your accessible shore experiences at My P&O Cruises.
 Places that offer wheelchair-friendly activities will begin with the word ‘accessible’.
-As with any other shore experience, they are available to book up to 365 days before your departure.

 If you have reduced mobility or use a walking aid but are not a wheelchair user, please note that a range of suitable shore experiences are also available.
 To find them, simply use the ‘low activity’ search filter when browsing shore experiences in My P&O Cruises.
 You can find out more about the various activity levels for every individual experience in the 'Important information' section.